A wise sage once said:

 And these places in Delaware definitely treat her right.

-So listen up Rehoboth Beach (the most expensive place in Delaware) as we explain how we created this ranking.
+So listen up Newark (the most expensive place in Delaware) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Delaware and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The First State For 2018
+How We Determined The Most Affordable Places To Live In The First State For 2019

-You can then compare the cost of these things in each of the places in Delaware to figure out which is the least expensive.
+You can then compare these metrics in each of the places in Delaware to figure out which is the least expensive.

 The Old Town area of Cheswold is located at the intersection of Main Street and Commerce Street west of the Delmarva Central Railroad tracks and serves as the oldest settled part of the town.
 Cheswold is made up of several residential communities, including Parkers Run, Strimmels Mobile Home Park, Fox Pointe Mobile Home Park, Blanton Mobile Home Park, Stonington, and Nobles Pond.